Admissions

 The general process

-To apply for admission you will need to fill out:
+FORMSTo apply for admission you will need to fill out:

 CAF forms are available from the Local Education Office from November before the September your child starts school and must be returned to the Local Education Office by the following January.
+The actual date is confirmed on the back of the form.
+The SIF must be returned directly to the school.
+If you are applying for a place in Years 1-6 you will need to complete a SIF form and an ADM1 form. |

 The local education departments common application form will ask you to list your favourite schools in order of preference.
 In Suffolk you can put down three schools.